-Table of Contents Exhibit A
+Exhibit A

-English translation of the financial statements originally filed in Spanish with the Argentine Securities Commission ("CNV"), except for the inclusion of Note 12 in this English translation.
+English translation of the financial statements originally filed in Spanish with the Argentine Securities Commission ("CNV"), except for the inclusion of Note 13 to the primary financial statements in the English translation.
+In case of discrepancy, the financial statements filed with the CNV prevails over this translation.

-In case of discrepancy, the financial statements filed with the CNV prevail over this translation.
+BALANCE SHEET AS OF DECEMBER 31, 2007 AND COMPARATIVE INFORMATION

-BALANCE SHEET AS OF SEPTEMBER 30, 2007 AND COMPARATIVE INFORMATION FIXED ASSETS EVOLUTION
+FIXED ASSETS EVOLUTION